-By Sastri Munsamy, Executive: Technology and Innovation, and Steve Beck, Delivery Manager: Global Test Centre, for Inspired Testing
+By Sastri Munsamy, Executive: Technology and Innovation, and Steve Beck, Automation Architect, for Inspired Testing

 As a Thomson Reuters customer, you’re already well aware of the benefits of using Elite 3E for streamlining and optimising business performance.
 But have you given thought to the (many) benefits of automating the testing of your Elite 3E deployment?